Modeling Cell Dynamics and Interactions with Unbalanced Mean Field Schr\"odinger Bridge: Experimental Details

 \subsection{Hyperparameters Selection and Loss Weighting}

 The experiments were performed on a shared high-performance computing cluster with NVIDIA A100 GPU and 128 CPU cores.
 As we aim to make our algorithm universally applicable to different types of biological data, most of the hyperparameters are kept identical across different datasets, while those varying are mainly related to the scale of datasets.
 Specifically, for the modeling of interaction potential, we set the number of RBF kernels to 8 across different datasets.
 For real-world scRNA-seq data, the threshold $d_{\text{cutoff}}$ is set no lower than the largest distance between cells in specific datasets so that all pairs of cells are involved in interacting with each other.
+For the zebrafish data, we set the threshold $d_{\text{cutoff}}$ in the physical space, where cells interact with neighboring cells in physical space.
+We conducted experiments on the effect of different values of $d_{\text{cutoff}}$ in \cref{tab:d_cutoff_results}.

-We also conducted experiments on the effect of different values of $d_{\text{cutoff}}$.
-As shown in \cref{tab:d_cutoff_results}, we found that the performance was quite robust with respect to different choices of $d_{\text{cutoff}}$ unless the cutoff is set too small, which may potentially lead to inadequate modeling of cellular interactions.
-To simulate ODEs with random batch methods, we set the number of particles $p$ within one group to 16.
-For our training procedure, the parameters differ only in the number of training epochs.
-As real-world scRNA-seq data mainly involves large numbers of cells, it typically will require more iterations for our model to converge.
+As shown, we found that the performance was quite robust with respect to different choices of $d_{\text{cutoff}}$ unless the cutoff is set too small, which may potentially lead to inadequate modeling of cellular interactions.
+To simulate ODEs with random batch methods, we also examined the choices of number of particles $p$ within one group in \cref{tab:comparison_p}.
+Generally, increasing $p$ slightly improves performance on evaluation metrics by providing a more accurate approximation of the interaction term.
+However, gains diminish at higher $p$ values, while computational costs increase.
+Thus, we selected $p=16$ as the default, balancing robust performance with computational efficiency.

+Moreover, we also compared the results with and without the random batch method in \cref{tab:RBM_comparison}.
+Results show that the full model (without RBM) and the RBM model yield comparable performance, with the full model slightly better at certain time points.
+However, RBM significantly enhances computational efficiency, reducing the interaction term’s complexity from $O(N^2)$ to $O(pN)$.
+The tables demonstrate substantial reductions in memory and inference time with RBM.
+Given its comparable accuracy and scalability for large-scale single-cell datasets, RBM is a justified and essential component of our framework.